 If you're looking to try taking a collagen supplement for its potential pain-reducing effects, researchers suggest starting with a daily dose of about 8–12 grams.

-Strenuous exercise can damage muscle fibers and surrounding tissues, causing soreness and pain so frequently associated with challenging workouts.
+Strenuous exercise can damage muscle fibers and surrounding tissues, causing soreness associated with challenging workouts.
 For athletes, this can interrupt training schedules or risk injuries.
 Early research suggests collagen peptides may help speed up that recovery window, stimulating collagen synthesis to repair connective tissues.

 In one double-blind study of 24 active males, researchers found that consuming collagen peptides before and after a workout reduced muscle soreness and recovery time.
 Compared to the control group, participants consuming collagen saw significantly reduced muscle soreness 48 hours post-exercise.